Windham-High-School/CubeServer/src/CubeServer-beaconserver/README.md

 # CubeServer-beaconserver
-This package contains the code for the beacon server
+This package contains the code for the beacon server and the reference communication server

 ## Components
 - Scheduler